karllhughes/personal-blog-5/_posts/2020-12-06-a-proposal-for-non-profit-search-engines.markdown

 Of course, there is room for abuse in this system as well, but there are numerous improvements to be had in a publicly visible model like this.

 ## The Best Option Today
-The closest thing we have today is [DuckDuckGo](https://duckduckgo.com/), which is closed-source, but does not store personal data.
+The closest thing we have today is [DuckDuckGo](https://duckduckgo.com/), which is closed-source and for-profit, but does not store personal data.
 This gives users some of the privacy-focused features that a non profit search engine might provide, but doesn't answer the potential for abuse or eventual monopoly.

 ![DuckDuckGo search engine](https://i.imgur.com/OkT1Ljn.png)